E-G-C/dql/Readme.md

-Allows to query a dictionary (based on a json file) to be queried sql-like style.
+Allows to query a dictionary (based on a json file) to be queried in a sql-like style.
 example:
 ```
         # descriptive names